 Dr. Morgan earned his undergraduate and Master's degrees in Botany at the University of Toronto.
 Dr. Morgan's PhD studies at the University of Chicago involved the evolutionary consequences of frequency-dependent selection, and of multilocus deleterious mutation.

 Dr. Morgan spent 10 years as an Assistant and then Associate Professor at Washington State University, before joining the Fred Hutchinson Cancer Research Center in 2005.
 At the Hutch, Dr. Morgan worked on the Bioconductor project for the analysis and comprehension of high-throughput genomic data; he has led Bioconductor since 2008.
-Dr. Morgan recently moved to Roswell Park Cancer Institute in Buffalo, NY, where the Bioconductor project is now based.
+Dr. Morgan recently moved to Roswell Park Comprehensive Cancer Center in Buffalo, NY, where the Bioconductor project is now based.

 Dr. Zhu joined the faculty of RPCI in April of 2012 as Assistant Professor of Oncology.
 She has an interdisciplinary training in biostatistics, bioinformatics, and human genetics, and has accumulated extensive collaboration experience with biologists and clinicians in genetic epidemiology studies utilizing approaches of GWAS and NGS.